nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 ```

 ## use the `optimize()` function to estimate the average effect size, *d*
-> note: interval gives a range of possible effect sizes to "look" for. we know the "true" effect size, so we can save computation time by setting a pretty narrow interval, ± *d* = 0.20
+> note: interval gives a range of possible effect sizes to "look" for. we know the true effect size, so we can save computation time by setting a pretty narrow interval, ± *d* = 0.20

 ```r